ChelmsfordBeer/cbcf.info/README.md

 ## Update lifecycle

-Due to the way our festivals are scheduled, each year we change the website content between our Winter and Summer festivals:
+Due to the way our festivals are scheduled, each year we change the website content between our Winter and Summer festivals - work for this happens between the following times:

 - November to February - Winter Festival.
 - April to August - Summer Festival.

-Outside of these times the website will be put in "holding".
+Outside of these times the website will be put in "holding" and main development work on the site tends to stop.

 Please note that the timescales above are a rough guide.